Heres a list of our goals for every 30 day workout:

 14)Increase the flexibility of the trunk which is critical in making an effective turn

 15)Increase the flexibility of the forearms and wrists for better club control

 16)Ultimately increase your overall fitness level and reduce your handicap!

 Step 1: To determine your current fitness level, take the Fitness Analyzer at KellyBlackburn.com

 Step 2: Print a copy of the training log.

 Step 3: Each week you will receive new exercises.
-This is a progressive workout which means that every week you will perform the new exercises along with the exercises from weeks prior.
+This is a progressive workout which means that every week you will perform the new exercise along with the exercise from weeks prior.

-Step 4: Perform the workout three times a week for maximum results!
+Step 4: Perform the workout 3 times a week for maximum results!

 Click here for training aids from the Golf Fitness Pro Shop!

 Editor's Note: Kelly Blackburn has traveled the PGA Tour and Champions Tour circuits as a fitness consultant and trainer for 13 years.
 Kelly welcomes your email questions and comments, contact her at BlackburnOnTour@aol.com.
 Visit KellyBlackburn.com to learn more about health and fitness for golf.